elliskt/ProgrammingProject/readme.txt

 	5. Run Client.py in the new console

 From OPERATOR's VIEW
 	6. Open BikesStatus.py
-	4. Open another console from Consoles tab
-	5. Run BikesStatus.py in the new console

 From MANAGER's VIEW
 	7. Open manager.py
-	8. Open another console from Consoles tab
-	9. Run manager.py in the new console

 ############################ FUNCTIONAL PART ##############################